The Present (Moody Blues album)

 The Present is the eleventh album by the Moody Blues, released in 1983.
 This was the group's last original studio album to be released on their custom label, Threshold Records.

 Overview

 The album is the second of the Patrick Moraz era.
-It provided three minor hit singles in the U.S. with "Blue World" (#62), "Sitting at the Wheel" (#27) and "Running Water".
+It provided three minor hit singles in the U.S. with "Blue World" (number 62), "Sitting at the Wheel" (number 27) and "Running Water".

 The album has a track sequence designed to capitalise on the legacy of the more successful Long Distance Voyager, with Justin Hayward's songs at the beginning and Ray Thomas's at the end.
 In November 2008 the album was remastered and released on CD with two extra tracks.

 The cover is a pastiche of Maxfield Parrish's painting Daybreak.